behowell/aom/reference-target-explainer.md

 - This is scoped to only solve the problem of referring _into_ the shadow DOM.
 It relies on ARIAMixin to refer _out_ of the shadow DOM.
 - This feature does not solve the [bottleneck effect](https://alice.pages.igalia.com/blog/how-shadow-dom-and-accessibility-are-in-conflict/#limitations-of-these-apis).
 It is difficult to find a compelling real-world example where this is a problem.
-- This does not affect the how attributes set on the host element work.
+- This does not affect how attributes set on the host element work.
 For example, this does not tackle the problem of forwarding `role` or `aria-label`, etc. from the host element to an element inside.

 #### Phases